Hilton Honors was the first loyalty program to give travelers the ability to earn both airline miles and points in 1989.

 You don’t just earn Hilton points with Hilton stays; you can also earn points flying.
 One way to do this is with the Hilton Honors Amex Aspire which earns 7x Hilton Honors points per $1 on flights booked through Amex Travel or directly through the airline.
 You can also earn points through a partner airline which can be transferred to your Hilton Honors account, although this may or may not give you a good value.

 All Hilton Honors Amex cards come with free elite status in the Hilton Honors program.
 The Hilton Honors Amex comes with Silver status.
-The Hilton Honors American Express Ascend Card and Business cards come with complimentary Gold status.
+The Hilton Honor American Express Surpass Card and Business cards come with complimentary Gold status.
 The premier Hilton Honors American Express Aspire Card includes complimentary Diamond status, the highest level in the Hilton Honors program.

 Yes, usually at 1 cent per point, or about double the standard value of Hilton points.
 Sometimes Hilton offers bonus promotions of up to 100% when you buy Hilton points which can make them as low as 0.5 cents each.
 You’re limited to buying 80,000 points per calendar year.
 When this bonus is in effect, you can get up to 160,000 points, however.